How to Make Snickerdoodle Cookies

 Cream of Tartar in Snickerdoodles

 Part of why Snickerdoodles are so tender is thanks to the cream of tartar.
 It activates the baking soda, which gives these cookies a different texture than straight butter or sugar cookies.
-I think of it as cakey, and kind of soft, kind of chewy.
-Snickerdoodles are traditionally kind of puffy and domed.
-If you like a flatter cookie, press down on the balls with your hand or the bottom of a glass.
+The cream of tartar is offers a slightly tangy flavor.

-You can freeze snickerdoodles for up to 3 months in freezer proof zipper top plastic bags with all of the air squeezed out.
-Remember to make them with the name of the cookie and date.
+You can freeze snickerdoodle cookies for up to 3 months in freezer proof zipper top plastic bags with all of the air squeezed out.
+Remember to label them with the name of the cookie and date.
 Defrost them at room temperature for a few hours before serving.

 - The Best No-Bake Haystack Cookies